Henny Kroeze

 Hendrikus Constantinus Jozef Kroeze (born 11 March 1952) is a former Dutch motorcycle speedway rider.
 He earned 26 caps for the Dutch national speedway team.

 Career

-Kroeze is a ten times Dutch speedway champion.
+Kroeze is a ten-time Dutch speedway champion.
 He was also finalist in the Individual Speedway World Championship twice; in 1983 and 1987.

 Kroeze rode for Halifax Dukes from 1974 to 1977.

-Since his retirement from racing he has taken over Hell on Wheels, a Wall of death carnival side show.
+Since his retirement from racing, Kroeze has taken over Hell on Wheels, a Wall of death carnival side show.